German Medical Treatment Visa

 Schengen visa type C

 C visas are visitor visas for short-term stays.
-This visa type allows you to stay in Germany and the other Schengen countries for a maximum of 90 days within 180 days.
+Our German short stay visa guide indicates that this visa type allows you to stay in Germany and the other Schengen countries for a

 With this visa, you can travel freely within the entire Schengen area during its 90-day validity period.
 However, if you are planning medical treatment in several Schengen states, you should check with the embassies of these countries in advance whether a further medical visa is required.

-Schengen visa type C cannot normally be extended —; however, exceptions are made for medical visas.
+Schengen visa type C cannot normally be extended.
+However, exceptions are sometimes made for medical visas.
 Suppose you can prove that further treatment in Germany is necessary after the 90-day visa validity has expired.
 In that case, the visa can be converted into a national D visa so that you can obtain a German residence permit for the duration of the treatment.

 Schengen visa type D (national visa)